davidfrantz/force/docs/source/history/vdev.rst

     ``-f`` can override the file format, use the GDAL vector drive short name - thus grid can now be generated in any GDAL vector format.
 Both need to be given if not using defaults.

+  - ``force-tile-extent`` has been updated to common Linux usage with options.
+Small changes for users are necessary, though all the functionality remained the same

   - The CLI help of `force-tile-finder` has been corrected concerning the separator for the coordinates.

 - **FORCE L1AS*